telerik/winforms-docs/themes/theme-tutorials/customizing-material-theme.md

 As a foundation we are going to use the first Material theme, so we can open Material.tssp for modification.
 Now using the ColorBlending dialog the new theme will be ready in a dozen of steps.

->note One should use the Visual Style Builder from the R3 2017 release onward as it brings major improvements in how the source and destination colors are being blended.
+>tip One should use the Visual Style Builder from the R3 2017 release onward as it brings major improvements in how the source and destination colors are being blended.

 Open ColorBlending dialog and use the following settings for all color modifications: